rust-mobile/ndk/cargo-apk/README.md

 runtime_libs = "path/to/libs_folder"

 # Defaults to `$HOME/.android/debug.keystore` for the `dev` profile.
 Will ONLY generate a new
 # debug.keystore if this file does NOT exist.
+A keystore is never auto-generated
+# for other profiles.
+#
-# If specified, the keystore path is a path relative to the Cargo.toml file, if
+# If specified, the keystore path can be absolute, or relative to the Cargo.toml
-# not specified, the environment variable `CARGO_APK_<PROFILE>_KEYSTORE` env
+# file.
+If not specified, the environment variable `CARGO_APK_<PROFILE>_KEYSTORE`
-# variable is read.
-The profile portion follows the same rules as <cfg>, it is
+# environment variable is read.
+The profile portion follows the same rules as
-# the uppercased profile name with `-` replaced with `_`.
+# `<cfg>`, it is the uppercased profile name with `-` replaced with `_`.
 [package.metadata.android.signing.<profile>]
-path = "relative/path/my.keystore"
+path = "relative/or/absolute/path/my.keystore"
 keystore_password = "android"

 # See https://developer.android.com/guide/topics/manifest/uses-sdk-element